shwina/shwina.github.io/_posts/2016-01-21-maintainer-certificate.md

 title: Got a nice surprise in my e-mail today
 ---

+Thanks.
+I'm very grateful, and so proud to be a part of this community:

 <a href=""><img src="{{site.url}}/images/maintainer-certificate.png" align="middle" height="500"></a>

-Thanks.
-I'm very grateful, and so proud to be a part of this community.